13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 How Is Emotional Regulation Connected to This Behavior?

 Emotional regulation keeps you calm, but it can also trap you if you suppress frustration rather than address the pattern.
+Learning toxic relationship vocabulary can help you name confusing patterns rather than blame yourself.

 The Inner Conflict